danielrcollins1/OED-Expanded/rewards.md

 **Treasure Hordes**: The Judge should place one or two "big hauls" on the first few levels of the dungeon, such as a magic item or gems & jewels.
-These hauls serve as a "call to action" for starting parties.
+These hauls serve as a source of rumors and a "call to action" for starting parties.

 For any empty rooms in a dungeon, there is a 1 in 6 chance that a (hidden) treasure is present.